 |The Ritz-Carlton Rewards® Credit Card||Earn two free nights at a Tier 1-4 Ritz-Carlton hotel after you spend $4,000 in the first three months. $300 annual incidentals credit, Priority Pass Select membership, $100 Global Entry/TSA credit.
 Plus three club level upgrade certificates on paid stays of up to seven nights annually and complimentary Gold Elite status for the first year.
 You can retain Gold status every year you spend $10K in purchases on the card, and you’ll earn Platinum Elite each year you put $75K spending on the card - $450 annual fee|

-While we wouldn’t recommend devoting a hard-pull to some of the cards on this list, the co-brand cards from British Airways, IHG, Hyatt, Ritz-Carlton, and Marriott all offer top value for those looking to diversify their points and miles balances but sitting over 5/24.
-The free night awarded on the IHG Rewards Premier Card is fantastic for such a low annual fee, and earning up to 120,000 bonus Avios from the British Airways Visa Card is a top way of padding out your Avios account to redeem for those sweet, round-trip Hawaii flights on American and Alaska.
-And don't forget, you can combine the Avios earned across all three Avios earning cards into one account for and build a massive balance of Avios, although it will require a substantial amount of spending over a short space of time.
+While we wouldn’t recommend devoting a hard-pull to some of the cards on this list, the co-brand cards from British Airways, IHG, Hyatt, Ritz-Carlton, and Marriott all offer top value for those looking to diversify their points and miles balances.
+The free night awarded on the IHG Rewards Premier Card is fantastic for such a low annual fee, and earning up to 100,000 bonus Avios from the British Airways Visa Card is a top way of padding out your Avios account to redeem for those sweet, round-trip Hawaii flights on American and Alaska.
+And don't forget, you can combine the Avios earned across all three Avios earning cards into one account and build a massive balance of Avios, although it will require a substantial amount of spending over a short space of time.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.